 The directive from the Virginia Tech Board of Visitors aims to help protect users, encourage good computing habits, and add another way users can mitigate hackers’ attacks.
 The decision was based in part on the number of successful password guess attempts by hackers and sophisticated password guessing software in recent years.

 As a result, all university account passwords, including those linked to university e-mail, Hokies accounts, PID, and Banner, must be changed prior to July 1.
-Passwords will also have to be changed a minimum of once per year moving forward.
+Passwords will also have to be changed a minimum of once each year moving forward.

-“This is an opportunity for us to foster a better sense of cyber-security consciousness among the Virginia Tech community,” said Randy Marchany, Virginia Tech’s information technology (IT) security officer.
+“This is an opportunity for us to foster a better sense of cyber-security consciousness among the Virginia Tech community,” said Randy Marchany, Virginia Tech’s information technology security officer.
 “By advocating good computing habits among our students, faculty, staff, and alumni, we can all help protect Virginia Tech’s computers and systems.
 Strong passwords are an essential part of that effort.”

 A website dedicated to the password project has been created to help facilitate the process, and includes tips on creating strong, effective passwords.
 When it comes to passwords, be unique, and be secure.
 Visit the site to learn more.